 - Cross Promotions This is where you agree to send out a letter to your clients endorsing a business (i.e. your CPA) and they in turn do the same for you.
 Be very careful not to over-do this one and stay within ethical guidelines. - Data Base Management Program This will help you to manage your client relationships.
 I use Mail Chimp.
 Many people use Salesforce, Infusionsoft, Office Auto Pilot and other off-the-shelf and online products.
-A good database management program will allow you to maintain thousands of contacts indexed dozens of different ways and allow you round the clock access to those clients via e-mail, telephone, mail or fax.
-You can also program it to stay in touch with your clients and prospects. - Direct Mail I could go on forever about the benefits of direct mail advertising.
-Whether it's the announcing of a new partner or associate, the giving of a seminar, the expansion to a new line of services, there is no substitute for direct mail.
+A good database management program will allow you to maintain thousands of contacts indexed dozens of different ways and allow you round the clock access to those clients via e-mail, telephone, mail or text.
+You can also program it to stay in touch with your clients and prospects. - 23 the announcing of a new partner or associate, the giving of a seminar, the expansion to a new line of services, there is no substitute for direct mail.
 Use post cards as teasers, reminders and thank you's.
 Get friendly with a list broker and mailing house in your city.
 Whenever you send out a promotional piece do your best to hand-address the envelopes and use commemorative first class stamps.
 You can also add "teaser copy" on the outside of the envelope. i.e. "Enclosed is valuable information for that can affect your bottom line..."
 Get a student with good handwriting to do the addressing or hire a professional letter shop.
 Personalize any letter where possible.
-Always add a P.S. where possible and a call to action. - E-Alerts Build a mailing list of clients/potential clients and send them a memo on an item-of-note on critical information such as a new law or technology platform. - 25Electronic Bulletin Boards (Blogs) You can join or create one of these boards and become a regular contributor.
+Always add a P.S. where possible and a call to action. - E-Alerts Build a mailing list of clients/potential clients and send them a memo on an item-of-note on critical information such as a new law or technology platform. - Electronic Bulletin Boards (Blogs) You can join or create one of these boards and become a regular contributor.
 Unless you have a national footprint, it is recommended you focus on local business needs.
 Don't spend time blogging just to feel important- that's a waste of your time.
 Do it to drive business to your door.
-Use Wordpress to easily build one.
-Take a look at ours www.hrsherpas.com. - Endorsed Marketing Get your local bank to sponsor a seminar for their clients.
+Use Wordpress to easily build one. - Endorsed Marketing Get your local bank to sponsor a seminar for their clients.
 Get your office supply company to send out a letter introducing your firm and include a \$250 coupon.
 Third party endorsements are always a powerful marketing tool. - Fee Survey Find out who's charging what for what.
-Have a 3rd party do it and offer any participants the results of the survey. - Flyers You should have flyers available for workshops, services, etc. that can be placed on marketing tables at human resource group events, business association meetings, Chamber meetings, etc. Take a look at my flyers for Coaching, Investigations, The Inspired Workforce and Victims, Villains and Heroes.
-Use bright colors and paper where possible. - Pree Reports The two most powerful words in all of marketing are "free" and "how to."
+Have a 3rd party do it and offer any participants the results of the survey. - Flyers You should have flyers available for workshops, services, etc. that can be placed on marketing tables at human resource group events, business association meetings, Chamber meetings, etc. Use bright colors and paper where possible. - Pree Reports The two most powerful words in all of marketing are "free" and "how to."
 You don't need to capture a client right away, just capture their information and then begin developing a relationship with them.
 One of the best ways to do this is by offering a free report any time you speak, any time you send out a newsletter or e-alert, on your web site, etc. (You get the idea by now that I like free reports!)